-- Animal science researchers: This proposal supports the development of genomics expertise that will lower barriers for a broad group of researchers so they can effectively apply genomics to their research. - Future animal scientists: This proposal will provide education and training opportunities for animal science students, as well as develop links with industry stakeholders who can provide internship placements and support novel collaborations for the students. - Breed associations: An important goal of this proposal is to engage with representatives of breed associations to identify their needs and to ensure that they can access and apply resources, tools and expertise developed by this proposal.
+- Animal science researchers: This proposal supports the development of genomics expertise that will lower barriers for a broad group of researchers (e.g., animal health, food safety, reproduction, etc.) so they can effectively apply genomics to their research. - Future animal scientists: This proposal will provide education and training opportunities for animal science students, as well as develop links with industry stakeholders who can provide internship placements and support novel collaborations for the students. - Breed associations: An important goal of this proposal is to engage with representatives of breed associations to identify their needs and to ensure that they can access and apply resources, tools and expertise developed by this proposal. - Animal breeders: We will continue to support the needs of animal breeders by developing shared cyberinfrastructure and providing training opportunities.
+This includes CSO, CTO, and other geneticists in large multi-national companies.

-- Animal breeders: We will continue to support the needs of animal breeders by developing shared cyberinfrastructure and providing training opportunities. - Bioinformatic and data scientists: Many bioinformatics trained personnel are already involved in the NRSP-8 project.
-By including a broader group of informaticians, we will support the development of data science capacity specifically for animal agriculture and engage with data scientists who are interested in working on agricultural systems but to date have not been involved. - Regulatory and policy offices: This project will develop capacity which helps federal agencies to apply evidence-based science and informs decision making for new policies.
+- Informaticians: Many bioinformatics trained personnel are already involved in the NRSP-8 project.
+By including a broader group of informaticians, especially those using large dataset of phenotype data, we will support the development of data science capacity specifically for animal agriculture and connect/engage with informaticians who are interested in working on agricultural systems but to date have not been involved. - Engineers: Emerging areas of engineering are developing devices, such as sensors and nanotechnology assays, that can be used for collecting measurements on large numbers of animals and/or used for highly refined measurements (such as movement, heat, biochemical indicators, etc.).
+Collaborations across the project will lead to new measurements (i.e. phenotypes) that can then be analyzed for genetic involvement or control. - Regulatory and policy offices: This project will develop capacity which helps federal agencies to apply evidence-based science and informs decision making for new policies.
 Well-designed and achievable polices and regulations are critical components in the application of genomics to animal industries. - USDA directors and managers: Discussions with all stakeholders are expected to identify emerging industry needs.
-We will continue to work closely with USDA administration, including AFRI program managers, to develop RFPs and white papers that advance research in the needed areas.
+We will continue to work closely with USDA administration, including AFRI program managers, to develop RFPs and white papers that advance research in the needed areas. - Extension staff: Extension personnel are often the first line of communication with animal producers who would like to apply genomics in their production systems.
+This project will provide up-to-date information, education, and connections to Extension professionals, who can then transfer that knowledge to industry people who want to use genomics or genomic evaluation but don't know how to start.
+The inclusion of Extension staff in the project will also greatly expand the project's reach because of their connections with agriculture animal stakeholders who do not have direct connection with project members, such as small-scale producers and faculty at Tribal institutions. - Animal science undergraduate and graduate students: This proposal provides educational and mentoring activities for undergraduate and graduate students, including support to attend scientific and stakeholder meetings.

-As the capacity for applying genomics-enabled technologies to US animal industries increases, we anticipate that additional stakeholder groups will be added to the project.
+As the capacity for applying genomics-enabled technologies to US animal industries increases, we anticipate that additional stakeholder groups will be added to the project (e.g., opportunities to work with Tribal communities).
 Furthermore, we acknowledge that the ultimate stakeholders of this NRSP are consumers and US taxpayers.
-Members of this project will strive to engage diverse sectors and communities in order to increase awareness and knowledge of genomics and its contribution in ensuring the sustainability of US animal agriculture.
+Members of this project will strive to engage diverse sectors and communities to increase awareness and knowledge of genomics and its contribution in ensuring the sustainability of US animal agriculture.